DylDevs/Pyro-Axis-AI/docs/model_json.md

 # JSON Model Definition
 ---
-To define models for training in PyroAxis, you must create a JSON file which includes data about your model, along with a python file that contains your initialize, train, and save functions.
-These are simple to make, you can have brand new model training in about 10 minutes!
+To define models for training in the dashboard, you must create a JSON file which includes data about your model, along with a python file that contains your initialize, train, and save functions.
+These are simple to make, you can have brand new model training in about 15 minutes!

 To start off, create a JSON file in the `model_types` directory.
 The first required thing in the file is the schema import:
 ```json